 Who is Hera?

-Hera is the wife of Zeus and Queen of the gods.
+Hera is the wife of Zeus and Queen of the Greek gods and goddesses.
 She was feared for her jealous and vengeful nature, while simultaneously celebrated for her zealous protection over marriages and childbirth.

 The primary cult center of Hera was in Argos, a fertile region in the Peloponnese, where the great temple of Hera, the Heraion of Argos, was established in the 8th century BCE.
 Besides being the primary city goddess in Argos, Hera was also worshiped fervently on the Greek island of Samos by her dedicated cult.